sangukissu/restoreimgpro/SECURITY.md

 # Security Implementation Guide

-This document outlines the security measures implemented in the RestoreImgPro application.
+This document outlines the security measures implemented in the Birngback application.

 ## 🛡️ Security Features Implemented